Support New Hampshire House Bill 1422 to Identify and Reveal Wrongful Convictions

 The ability to file a motion for a new trial is a critical post-conviction tool that helps identify wrongful convictions.
 Unfortunately in New Hampshire, there is a strict three-year deadline to file a motion for a new trial.

+House Bill 1422 addresses a critical injustice by providing a narrow exception to the three-year deadline based on newly discovered evidence.
 We know that many exonerees have had to wait years before new evidence was uncovered in their cases, or new forensic testing or scientific understanding was available.
-There should never be a hard deadline when it comes to filing a motion to prove innocence.
+Justice should never be denied simply because an arbitrary clock has run out.

 This campaign is in partnership with the New England Innocence Project.